johnsusek/praeco/README.md

 - Interactively build alert rules using a query builder
 - View a preview of your query and a graph of results over the last 24h
-- Supports Any, Blacklist, Whitelist, Change, Frequency and Spike elastalert rule types
+- Supports Any, Blacklist, Whitelist, Change, Frequency, Flatline, Spike and Metric Aggregation elastalert rule types
 - Test your alerts against historical data
 - See a preview of your alert subject/body as you are editing
 - Supports notifications to Slack, Email or HTTP POST